eflamm-of-passion/dragon-request/README.md

 ## TODO

 - fix the integration test
-- make the server port configurable
+- validate the properties type (probably use an interface)
 - integrate a frontend

 ## Architecture